211225347/Smart-Academic-Library-Assistance-System-SALAS-/STATE_TRANSITION_DIAGRAMS.md

 **Key States:** Pending, Generating, Ready, FallbackMode, Displayed, Dismissed, Actioned, FeedbackRecorded

 **Key Transitions:**
+- `generateRecommendations` runs the collaborative filtering algorithm
+- `recommendationsReady [historyAvailable]` and `applyDefaults [insufficientHistory]` branch on the cold-start guard
-- The FallbackMode state handles the cold-start problem for new students with no borrowing history (FR-05 acceptance criteria)
+- `courseDefaultsAssigned [within1Hour]` enforces the FR-05 1-hour SLA for new students
-- Both Dismissed and Actioned transitions converge on the explicit FeedbackRecorded terminal state, which confirms the student's interaction signal has been logged before the lifecycle ends
+- Both Dismissed and Actioned converge on `FeedbackRecorded` — the explicit terminal state
-- FeedbackRecorded is the UML-compliant named final state, making it clear the object has completed its purpose rather than simply disappearing

-**FR Mapping:**
+**Functional Requirements Mapping**
-- FR-05: Governs the entire recommendation lifecycle including cold-start handling
+- FR-05: Governs the full recommendation lifecycle and cold-start guard
-- FR-04: The Displayed state is triggered when the student's dashboard loads
+- FR-04: The Displayed state is triggered when the student dashboard loads

 ---